ontio/ontology-go-sdk/README.md

 wa, err := OpenWallet(path string) (*Wallet, error)
 ```

-If wallet file of path exist, open wallet, or create new wallet.
+If the path is for an existing wallet file, then open the wallet, otherwise create a new wallet.

 #### 2.2.2 Save Wallet

 ```
 wa.Save() error
 ```
-Note that any modify of wallet need call Save() method to presist to wallet file.
+Note that any modifications of the wallet require calling `Save()` in order for the changes to persist.

 #### 2.2.3 New account